 Buffy here refers to the prim and proper appearance of the dress and compares it to Jehovah's Witnesses.
 Witnesses are a Christian sect which relies heavily on door-to-door prosetylization.
 Church representatives dress very formally and often try to sell subscriptions to their church magazine which is called "The Watchtower."

-Buffy: Live in the now, ok?
+Buffy: Live in the now, okay?
 You look like DeBarge.

 Buffy: Sorry, that's incorrect.
 But you do get this watch and a year's supply of Turtle Wax.